-Trade-In Value Car Dealer Scam Exposed
+Trade-in Value Car Dealer Scam

-Knowing an estimated value for your current car and how the appraisal process works in a car dealership will greatly increase your chances of recognizing when a car dealer is trying to pull a trade-in scam on you.
+Some very inexpensive tips and tricks to get your car ready to trade into a dealership.
+If you’ve never traded a vehicle in, you will want to know what to expect when trading in a vehicle.
+Knowing an estimated value for your current car and how the appraisal process works in a car dealership will significantly increase your chances of recognizing when a car dealer is trying to pull a trade-in scam on you.

 How the Trade-in Value Scam Works

-Hold Car Dealers Hold on Your Trade|
+|How Car Dealers Hold on Your Trade|

 How to Avoid the Trade-in Value Scam

 - Do not trade your current vehicle in for wholesale values.
 Sell it privately at retail prices for more money.

 - Before you begin the trade-in process, read my step-by-step guide on How to Trade a Car at a Dealership.